-- The Council's financial strategy over the past seventeen years has worked towards increasing financial sustainability and it has been successful through the use of a number of strategies including: - implementing efficiency initiatives. - significantly reducing the back-office function. - improved value for money. - maximising external income. - the movement of resources away from low priority services. - an emphasis on statutory rather than non-statutory services. - Over this period, the Council has focused on delivering high quality services based on Members' priorities and consultation with residents and stakeholders.
+- The Council's financial strategy continues to aim for long-term financial health and continues to work towards improving financial sustainability.
+It has been successful through the use of a number of actions including: - implementing efficiency initiatives. - significantly reducing the back-office function. - improved value for money. - maximising external income. - the movement of resources away from low priority services. - an emphasis on statutory rather than non-statutory services. - Over this period, the Council has focused on delivering high quality services based on Members' priorities and consultation with residents and stakeholders. - Using the data sources available to the Council, this report sets out a budget over the 10-year period but recognises that it is likely that more accurate data will become available and current assumptions may need to be updated.

-- Using the data sources available to the Council, this report sets out a budget over the 10-year period but recognises that it is likely that more accurate data will become available in future months and current assumptions may need to be updated. - In setting its budget for 2011/12 onwards, the Council recognised the need to address both the immediate reduction in Government funding as well as the longer-term need to reduce its reliance on reserves.
-The outcome was a 10-year budget, together with a four-year savings plan, that ensured the Council's finances were placed on a stable footing but that also allowed for flexibility between budget years. - With the Revenue Support Grant provided by Government ceasing from 2017/18 it is important that the council remains financially self-sufficient by having a financial strategy that is focused on local solutions.
-These solutions include: - continuing to deliver financial savings and service efficiencies. - growing the council tax base. - generating more income. - The intention of this report is to provide Members of each Advisory Committee an opportunity to give their views on potential growth and savings/additional income items that could be included in the updated 10-year budget that will be presented to Council on 22 February 2022. - 7 The 'Financial Prospects and Budget Strategy 2021/22 and Beyond' report has been presented to Cabinet to start the budget setting process for 2022/23.
+- In setting its budget for 2011/12 onwards, the Council recognised the need to address both the immediate reduction in Government funding as well as the longer-term need to reduce its reliance on reserves.
+The outcome was a 10-year budget, together with a four-year savings plan, which ensured the Council's finances were placed on a stable footing but that also allowed for flexibility between budget years. - With the Revenue Support Grant provided by Government having ceased from 2017/18 it is important that the council remains financially self-sufficient by having a financial strategy that is focused on local solutions.
+These solutions include: - continuing to deliver financial savings and service efficiencies. - growing the council tax base. - generating more income. - The intention of this report is to provide Members of each Advisory Committee an opportunity to give their views on potential growth and savings/additional income items that could be included in the updated 10-year budget that will be presented to Council on 21 February 2023. - 7 The 'Financial Prospects and Budget Strategy 2022/23 and Beyond' report has been presented to Cabinet to start the budget setting process for 2023/24.